-It has been six years since I started this website, two and a half years since Mark quit his job to come home and work with me full time.
+It has been six years since I started this website.
 If you remember that two years ago we turned our attic into an office space, but we have since outgrown it.
 Not necessarily that we needed more office space (but it helps), but we needed more space for our kids to play.
 If you remember, we were *this* close to moving just a couple months ago.

 We were feeling really stretched and having a hard time separating work from family, and vice versa.
 It was becoming a struggle for me to have my employees walk all the way through my dirty house to get to their desk in my office, so after much prayer and consideration we moved into an office space a few weeks ago!

 Before I get into the details of the office renovation, here’s why this made so much financial sense to us.
 Our 1,850 square foot house works for our family, even if it’s a bit tight at times.
 But our family PLUS an office with a couple employees?
 Nope.
 That’s why we looked into buying another house with a larger detached office space.
 We found some that might work, but our mortgage payment and mortgage debt would have more than doubled.